Yuki-42/echo-api/styleguide.md

 ## File Headers

-All code files must have a multiline comment at the top of the file that includes the following information:
+All code files must have a multiline comment at the top of the file that describes the purpose of the file.

-- File name
-- Author
-- Date
-- Description
+This differs from the standard file header in that it should only describe the purpose of the file, as git already provides much more detailed information about the file and its history.

 After the multiline comment, there should be a blank line before the next section of the header.